 As a fat woman myself, I know it’s not easy feeling okay in a bigger body.
 There are many days when I just can’t push the needle high enough and boost my own confidence meter.
 Those days end up being what I call, “Low Self-Esteem Days.”
 But I know the secret.
 Food is not the issue, and my size is no reason to apologize to anyone.

 On those days when I feel fat and sorry for myself, and look in the mirror and don’t like what I see, I sometimes give in and have a pity party.
 I may eat over it or not.
 But more often, when I look at my mirror and see myself as bigger than I want to be, I remember my fat has taken care of me.
 The fat on my body is the armor I’ve built up from years of feeling unsafe and later lovable.

 Make no mistake–I’m not a weight loss coach.
 I’m an empowerment coach.
-I specialize in working with women after abuse.
+I specialize in working with women in their 50’s who have lost sight of their amazingness.
 I’m all about self-esteem because I learned the hard way that without it, you have nothing.

 I’ve been through the mill and back.
 It’s my personal experience combined with my professional expertise that qualifies me to share with you what I’ve learned about how to rebuild a fat and ugly self-image.

 Confidence isn’t like an award or diploma that you work to achieve and it’s there forever.
 Depending upon what’s going on in your life, confidence comes and goes.
 You’ll have days when you feel great and others when you don’t.
 That’s just chemical emotions moving through your body.